How do I qualify for an IMHA?

-It’s a statutory service.
+Having the support of an IMHA is a statutory service.
 This means that, under the Mental Health Act, the NHS and private care providers must provide people with information about their right to an IMHA.
 They should also make referrals to the service if someone wants or needs an advocate.

-- Accessing records about care and treatment
+- Assisting in accessing care and treatment records.

 Who can make a referral?